sundaycrafts/IDDD_Samples_executable_in_2024/README.md

 ```

 This automatically downloads Gradle and builds the project, including running the tests.
+Make sure that you are running MySQL and RabbitMQ on your host machine before building.

 The Gradle build using Maven repositories was provided by
 Michael Andrews (Github michaelajr and Twitter @MichaelAJr).